 Generally speaking, plaque-induced periodontal diseases have historically been categorized into gingivitis versus periodontitis based upon whether attachment loss has occurred.
 The 1999 International Workshop for Classification of Periodontal Diseases21 reclassified the plaque-induced periodontal diseases into 7 different classifications.
 In consideration of a working PTP that addresses only the common periodontal diseases, this paper will address health, gingivitis, chronic periodontitis (formerly adult periodontitis), and aggressive periodontitis (formerly early-onset periodontitis).
 The first 7 entries in Table 2 constitute a set of clinical criteria (PD, BOP, percent bone loss, tooth mobility, degree of furcation involvement, and CAL) that will facilitate differentiation of health from gingivitis and between the various levels of severity of chronic periodontitis.
-Further, can aid the clinician in differentiating between chronic and aggressive periodontitis.
+Further, Table 2 can aid the clinician in differentiating between chronic and aggressive periodontitis.

-Some practice settings may prefer a system of "Periodontal Case Types" for purposes of diagnosis and record keeping. presents the diagnostic clinical criteria as applied to Case Types for health, gingivitis, chronic periodontitis (slight, moderate, and severe), and aggressive periodontitis.
+Some practice settings may prefer a system of "Periodontal Case Types" for purposes of diagnosis and record keeping.
+Table 3 presents the diagnostic clinical criteria as applied to Case Types for health, gingivitis, chronic periodontitis (slight, moderate, and severe), and aggressive periodontitis.
 These criteria and Case Types are generally appropriate but should be considered as guidelines only and not as a definitive diagnosis.
 As mentioned before, there are numerous modifying and risk factors to consider prior to evolving a diagnosis and a diagnosis-driven treatment plan.

 Development of a logical and properly sequenced treatment plan is a derivative of the periodontal assessment and diagnosis.
 Periodontal therapy is diagnosis-driven and, to the extent possible, should address all modifying factors and risk factors that impact development and progression of plaque-induced periodontal disease.
-An overview of a typical periodontal treatment plan is presented in 30
+An overview of a typical periodontal treatment plan is presented in Table 4.30

 Implementation of Therapy